ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 {% include callout.html
   type="aside"
-  content="I'll be using this example SLO for the entirety of this post."
+  content="I'll be using this example SLO for the rest of this post."
 %}

 One of the simplest alerts we could write is something like this in [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/):